NOMU: Neural Optimization-based Model Uncertainty: Introduction

 Despite the popularity of MCDO, DE and HDE, our empirical results suggest that none of them reliably capture all essential features of model uncertainty: MCDO yields tubular bounds that do not narrow at observed data points (which can already be observed in \Cref{fig:D41dJakobhfun}); DE and HDE can produce UBs that are sometimes unreasonably narrow in regions far from observed data or unreasonably wide at training points (as we will show in Section \ref{subsec:Regression}).

-\subsection{Overview of our contribution}
+\subsection{Overview of our Contribution}

 We present a new approach for estimating model uncertainty for NNs, which we call \emph{neural optimization-based model uncertainty (NOMU)}.
-In contrast to a fully Bayesian approach (e.g. BNNs), where approximating the posterior for a realistic prior is in general very challenging, we estimate posterior credible bounds by directly enforcing essential properties of model uncertainty.
+In contrast to a fully Bayesian approach (e.g., BNNs), where approximating the posterior for a realistic prior is in general very challenging, we estimate posterior credible bounds by directly enforcing essential properties of model uncertainty.
 Specifically, we make the following contributions: \begin{enumerate}[leftmargin=*,topsep=0pt,partopsep=0pt, parsep=0pt] \item We first introduce five desiderata that we argue model UBs should satisfy (\Cref{subsubsec:Desiderata}). \item We then introduce NOMU, which consists of a network architecture (\Cref{subsec:The Network Architecture}) and a carefully-designed loss function (\Cref{subsec:modeluncertaintyloss}), such that the estimated UBs fulfill these five desiderata.
-NOMU is easy to implement, scales well to large NNs and can be represented as a \emph{single} NN without the need for further ensemble distillation in contrast to MCDO, DE and HDE.
-Because of its modular architecture, it can easily be used to obtain UBs for already trained NNs. \item To experimentally investigate the model uncertainty estimates, we first study noiseless regression with scarce training data, which isolates model uncertainty.
-We uncover several deficiencies of state-of-the-art methods: MCDO, DE, HDE and Gaussian processes (GPs) (\Cref{subsec:Regression}). \item Finally, we evaluate the performance of NOMU in high-dimensional Bayesian optimization (BO) and show that NOMU performs as well or better than all considered benchmarks (Section~\ref{subsec:BayesianOptimization}). \end{enumerate}
+NOMU is easy to implement, scales well to large NNs, and can be represented as a \emph{single} NN without the need for further ensemble distillation (in contrast to MCDO, DE and HDE).
+Because of its modular architecture, it can easily be used to obtain UBs for already trained NNs. \item We experimentally evaluate NOMU in various regression settings: in scarce and noiseless settings to isolate model uncertainty (\Cref{subsubsec:ToyRegression,subsubsec:GenerativeTestbed}) and on real-word data-sets (\Cref{subsubsec:SolarIrradiance,subsubsec:UCI}).
+We show that NOMU performs well across all these settings while state-of-the-art methods (MCDO, DE, and HDE) exhibit several deficiencies.\footnote{We also conducted experiments with \citep{blundell2015weight}.
+However, we found that this method did not perform as well as the other considered benchmarks.
+Moreover, it was shown in \citep{gal2016dropout,lakshminarayanan2017simple} that \emph{deep ensembles} and \emph{MC dropout} outperform the methods by \citep{hernandez2015probabilistic} and \citep{graves2011practical}, respectively.
+Therefore, we do not include \citep{graves2011practical,blundell2015weight,hernandez2015probabilistic} in our experiments.} \item Finally, we evaluate the performance of NOMU in high-dimensional Bayesian optimization (BO) and show that NOMU performs as well or better than all considered benchmarks (Section~\ref{subsec:BayesianOptimization}). \end{enumerate}